-Grab your vacuum and set it to a carpet setting (if applicable).
-However, take extra care if your rug has extra-long fibers.
-Attachments such as beater bars or rollers can tangle them or rip them out of the carpet (1).
+If applicable, set your vacuum to the carpet setting.
+Take extra care if your rug has extra-long fibers.
+Vacuum beater bars or rollers can tangle them or rip them off the carpet (1).

 Push the vacuum back and forth across the rug.
 If you have a large area to cover, try to work in sections so that you’re sure you cover every part.